Resources for Mental Health Professionals (Social Workers, Counselors, Therapists, Psychologists)

 A few notes: I have been practicing psychotherapy for 20 years and along the way I’ve discovered some valuable tools and resources to help me progress in my career.
 I wished I’d discovered most of these years ago.
 I’d like to share these new therapist resources as they may help you as well.
 Some of the links below are affiliate links meaning I get a small commission on a sale through the link (you pay the same amount).
 I do not recommend anything without using it and/or feeling completely confident in recommending it.
 These new therapist resources are provided to help you in your professional growth.
 I am licensed and practicing in California.
 I tend to share licensing information for California.
 If you live elsewhere, be sure to check with your particular state.

-Support for New Therapists/Social Workers
+Facebook groups for Therapists/Social Workers

 The Social Work Podcast – Jonathan Singer, Ph.D., LCSW